rtiangha/Lemonade/README.md

 # Notice ⚠️

 **THE LEMONADE APK WILL BE PUBLISHED ONCE WE FEEL THE PROJECT HAS ENOUGH CHANGES MADE TO IT FROM THE BASE.
-WE DONT TO RELEASE A RESKINNED APK WITH NO CHANGES**
+WE DONT WANT TO RELEASE A RESKINNED APK WITH NO CHANGES**

 You can track the progress we have made below